kb674/Fundamental_Project/README.md

 ## Kanban Board Walkthrough and Link
 (Link to trello board)
 My trello board has a product backlog and a sprint backlog for each sprint, a review and complete backlog.
-Screenshots of the board after each sprint can be found here. (link)
+Screenshots of the board after each sprint can be found here showing which tasks I did in each 'sprint' and how the project was managed over time.

 ## Sprints breakdown
 For the actual project week I simulated each day as a whole sprint.
-For each 'sprint' I carried out the tasks specified in the trello board which can be seen above.
+For each 'sprint' I carried out the following tasks:
 * Sprint_one = Basic CRUD functionality
 * Sprint_two = User_input and forms
 * Sprint_three = Unit and intergration testing